Vyral/base-template/_posts/2020-04-07-a-few-questions-to-consider-before-becoming-a-landlord.md

 Some people simply don’t have a desire to become a landlord.
 Others do, but they’re not sure whether this is the property they should start with.

-**There are endless options out there to build wealth through real estate.** If you have any questions or want to talk about your personal situation, don’t hesitate to reach out via phone or email.
+**There are endless options out there to build wealth through real estate.** If you have any questions or want to talk about your situation, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.